Acute Kidney Injury: Common Considerations and Complications

 Hepatorenal syndrome: The risk of hepatorenal syndrome may be reduced in the setting of spontaneous bacterial peritonitis by the administration of intravenous albumin along with antibiotics.
 Norepinephrine or combination therapy with octreotide and midodrine may improve outcomes in those with established hepatorenal syndrome.
 Although not approved for usage in the US, terlipressin, a vasopressin analogue, in addition to albumin infusion may lead to decreased kidney injury and mortality.
 The definitive therapy is liver transplantation if liver function does not improve.

 Drug-induced interstitial nephritis: Discontinuation of the offending agent is imperative.
-Corticosteroids may be administered if renal function worsens despite withdrawl of the suspected drug.
+Corticosteroids may be administered if renal function worsens despite withdrawal of the suspected drug.

 Hypocalcemia and hyperphosphatemia: Symptomatic hypocalcemia should be treated with intravenous calcium gluconate or calcium chloride.
 No specific phosphate lowering therapy is available other than minimizing dietary phosphate intake or absorption.
 Oral phosphate binders (calcium carbonate, calcium acetate, lanthanum carbonate, sevelamer, and aluminum hydroxide) may reduce gut absorption when given with meals.

 Uremic bleeding: Platelet dysfunction may occur in severe azotemia (BUN typically above 100 mg/dL).
-Dialysis may be required.
-Medical management may be beneficial acutely for active bleeding: Desmopressin acetate (0.3microg/kg intravenously) has a rapid onset but loses efficacy after repeat dosing due to tachyphylaxis from release of stored factor VIII:von Willebrand multimers from endothelial stores.
+Medical management may be beneficial acutely for active bleeding.
+Desmopressin acetate (0.3microg/kg intravenously) has a rapid onset but loses efficacy after repeat dosing due to tachyphylaxis from release of stored factor VIII:von Willebrand multimers from endothelial stores.
 Conjugated estrogens may provide longer duration of action but are not commonly used due to estrogen-related side effects.
 Cryoprecipitate (10 units intravenously every 12 to 24 hours) may be beneficial.
 Dialysis may be required when uremic bleeding cannot be controlled.